gimli-org/gimli/doc/examples/index.rst

 Examples
 ********

-Here we collect some examples and user stories for GIMLi.
+Here you find examples and user stories using pyGIMLi.
+If you have used GIMLi for an interesting application, please `send us your example
+<mailto:mail@pygimli.org>`_.